Asymptotic Preserving Linearly Implicit Additive IMEX-RK Finite Volume Schemes for Low Mach Number Isentropic Euler Equations: Time Discretisation

-And this is true for the density of the incompressible system as well.
-As a consequence we want to somehow be able to preserve this state of density.
-As a resort we add and subtract the gradient of the density scaled by $1 / \veps^2$, to the momentum equation \eqref{eq:ee_mom_nd} to obtain the following:
+Which is a property of the density of the incompressible system as well.
+Therefore, we want to somehow be able to preserve this state of density.
+To this end we reformulate the Euler equations \eqref{eq:ee_mass_nd}-\eqref{eq:ee_mom_nd} so that this equilibrium term is explicitly present in the momentum equation, by adding and subtracting the gradient of the density scaled by $1 / \veps^2$ to the momentum equation \eqref{eq:ee_mom_nd}, to obtain the following:

 Note that the above equation is equivalent to the original momentum equation \eqref{eq:ee_mom_nd}.
 Now, we propose a first order scheme for the Euler equations \eqref{eq:ee_mass_nd} and \eqref{eq:ee_mom_pn}.